Aeolus AX3

 The Aeolus AX3 is a subcompact crossover SUV produced by Dongfeng Motor Corporation under the Aeolus (Dongfeng Fengshen) sub-brand.

 Overview

 The Aeolus AX3 was unveiled on the 2015 Shanghai Auto Show with the market launch in January 2016 revealing prices ranging from 69,700 yuan to 87,700 yuan.

 Specifications

-The Aeolus AX3 is powered by a 1.5 liter engine producing 116hp and 145nm mated to a five-speed manual gearbox or a four-speed automatic gearbox, and a 1.4 liter turbo engine producing 140hp and 196nm available with the five-speed manual gearbox.
+The Aeolus AX3 is powered by a 1.5 liter engine producing 116 hp and 145 nm mated to a five-speed manual gearbox or a four-speed automatic gearbox, and a 1.4 liter turbo engine producing 140 hp and 196 nm available with the five-speed manual gearbox.
 The same platform also underpins the Dongfeng Fengshen A30 subcompact sedan.